wp-plugins/zoho-crm-integrator/readme.txt

 == Description ==

 A simple wordpress plugin to integrate Wordpress with Zoho CRM.
-This plugin will help you to insert a pre-built form in any page or post by inserting a short code '[zoholead]'.
+This plugin will help you to insert a form in any page or post by inserting a short code "[zoholead]".
+Plugin supports the following fields in the form Company,First Name,Last Name,Email,Title,Phone,Fax,Mobile,Comments.

+You can use the various attributes in the short code to enable the different features of the plugin.
+For example to enable the recaptcha you can write the short code as  [zoholead recaptcha="enable"].

+To send the form data to an email you can use the short code [zoholead sendemail="enable" recaptcha="enable"]

+By default it will display all the fields in the form.
+To show only particular fields, you can use the short code  [zoholead sendemail="enable" recaptcha="enable" fields="first_name,last_name,email,phone"] where fields should contain the comma separated list of filed names.
+The various field names are company,first_name,last_name,email,title,phone,fax,mobile and comments.

  The form data will be used to insert a record into the Zoho CRM Lead.
-This plugin makes use of Zoho CRM API and sends the data to the Zoho CRM http://www.zoho.com/crm .
-Currently the plugin supports only a pre-built form.
-The settings page can be accessed under the Wordpress settings menu on the left side bar.
+The form fields to display can be set through the shortcode.
+The plugin supports recaptcha in the form to stop spam and there is an option to send the form data to an email using the php's mail function.
+The settings page can be accessed on the left side bar.

+Requirements:-

+Plugin requires cURL php extension enabled.
+Plugin will use the php mail function to send emails without authentication.

 == Installation ==